-Since Tritton commenced operations in 2005, the Tritton underground mine has been
+operations in 2005, the Tritton underground mine has been the primary source of ore feed for the processing plant (Tritton Mill).

 The Tritton tenement package covers 2,330km2 in central western New South Wales.
 To date, over 850,000 tonnes of copper, including the current Mineral Resource deposits, has been discovered on the tenement package, with the majority being in the southern half.